 “Shouldn’t you go home?”
 I asked.

 She fell silent, chewing a hole into her bottom lip.
 Then she moved over to the sink, turning on the hot water.
-I stuck my hands into my pockets and let the sound of the flowing water and bubbling soap fill the empty space.
+I let the sound of the flowing water and bubbling soap fill the empty space.
 Johara sat down on the butcher’s block on the other side of the room, feet swinging back and forth above the linoleum and leaving little ripples of mist behind.

 “I refuse to set a bad example for my children,” she said, finally.